Studio monitor: 1960s and 1970s

-In a BBC white paper published in January 1963, the authors explored two-channel stereophony, and remarked that it was at a disadvantage compared with multi-channel stereophony that was already available in cinemas in that "the full intended effects is apparent only to observers located within in a restricted area in front of the loudspeakers".
-The authors expressed reservations about dispersion and directionality in 2-channel systems, noting that the "face-to-face listening arrangement" was not able to give an acceptable presentation for a centrally-located observer in a domestic setting.
+In a BBC white paper published in January 1963, the authors explored two-channel stereophony, and remarked that it was at a disadvantage compared with multi-channel stereophony that was already available in cinemas in that "the full intended effects is apparent only to observers located within a restricted area in front of the loudspeakers".
+The authors expressed reservations about dispersion and directionality in 2-channel systems, noting that the "face-to-face listening arrangement" was not able to give an acceptable presentation for a centrally located observer in a domestic setting.
 The paper concluded: The achievement of suitable directional characteristics within the aesthetic and economic limitations applying to domestic equipment will however require a much greater research effort than either the corporation or the radio industry have so far been able to devote to the subject.

 To complement its larger two-way monitors for studio use, the BBC developed a small speaker for near-field monitoring of the frequency range from 400 Hz to about 20 kHz for its outside broadcasting monitoring.
 The principal constraints were space and situations where using headphones is unsatisfactory, such as in mobile broadcasting vans.
 Based on scaling tests done in 1968, and detailed audio work against the LS5/8 – a large "Grade I monitor" already in use at the time – and with live sources, the BBC Research Department developed the LS3/5, which became the famous LS3/5A that was used from 1975 to much of the 1990s and beyond by the BBC and audiophiles alike.

 In the late 1960s JBL introduced two monitors which helped secure them pre-eminence in the industry.
 The 4320 was a direct competitor to the Altec 604 but was a more accurate and powerful speaker and it quickly made inroads against the industry standard.
 However, it was the more compact 4310 that revolutionized monitoring by introducing the idea of close or "nearfield" monitoring.
 (The sound field very close to a sound source is called the "near-field."
 By "very close" is meant in the predominantly direct, rather than reflected, sound field.
 A near-field speaker is a compact studio monitor designed for listening at close distances (3 to 5 ft), so, in theory, the effects of poor room acoustics are greatly reduced.)